profoundinventions/php-houdini/filters.rst

           )
        ));

-This will promote autocompletion for any property that contains foo, or is both a private property and contains the string ``bar``.
+This will promote for autocompletion any property that contains ``foo``, or is both a private property and contains the string ``bar``.

 Go to the :doc:`next step <transforms>` to see how you can change the names of